carpentries-incubator/genome-mining/_episodes/04-bigscape.md

   <img src="../fig/02_05_01.png" alt="" />
 </a>

-Below this, there is a clustered heatmap of the presence/absence of the GCFs in each genome for each class.
+Below, there is a clustered heatmap of the presence/absence of the GCFs in each genome for each class.
 You can customize this heatmap and select the clustering methods, or the number of GCFs represented.